microsoft/PartsUnlimited/_posts/2016-08-09-ABTesting.md

----
+//removed 5th apr 2018
+//---
-layout: page
+//layout: page
-title:  Experimentation and A/B Testing with Optimzely
+//title:  Experimentation and A/B Testing with Optimzely
-category: advanced
+//category: advanced
-order: 4
+//order: 4
----
+//---

 HOL - Experimentation and A/B Testing with Optimizely
 =====================================================